-Institutionalization of "best practices" by embedding them in IT might facilitate efficient handling of routine and predictable situations.
-However, greater proactive involvement of human imagination and creativity is needed to facilitate greater internal diversity to match the variety and complexity of the "wicked environment."
-Often, effective knowledge management in such an environment may need imaginative suggestions more than it does concrete, documented answers.
-The earlier emphasis of information systems log on defining the optimal programmed logic and then executing that logic to squeeze the highest efficiencies.
+Institutionalization of 'best practices' by embedding them in IT might facilitate efficient handling of routine and predictable situations.
+However, greater proactive involvement of human imagination and creativity is needed to facilitate greater internal diversity to match the variety and complexity of the 'wicked environment'.
+Often, effective knowledge management in such environment may need imaginative suggestions more than it does concrete, documented answers.
+While the earlier emphasis of information systems was in defining the optimal programmed logic and then executing that logic to squeeze the highest efficiencies.
 However, increasing dynamics of the business environment mandate greater emphasis on ensuring doing the right thing than on doing the thing right.
-With ongoing reassessment of key assumptions, the emphasis is more on the ongoing renewal of existing knowledge, the creation of new knowledge, and its application in business practices.
-This contrasts with the "old world" model of archiving the knowledge in organizational databases devoid of human reinterpretation of its context.
+With ongoing reassessment of key assumptions, the emphasis is more on ongoing renewal of existing knowledge, creation of new knowledge and its application in business practices.
+This contrasts with the 'old world' model of archiving the knowledge in organizational databases devoid of human re-interpretation of its context.

-The traditional information-processing model for the old world of business assumes a problem as given, and the solution is based on prespecified understanding of the business environment.
-In contrast, the proposed model constructs the definition of the problem from the knowledge available at a certain point in time based on its context.
+The traditional information-processing model for the 'old world of business' assumes a problem as given and the solution based upon pre-specified understanding of business environment.
+In contrast, the proposed model constructs the definition of the problem from the knowledge available at a certain point in time based upon its context.
 While individual autonomy in the proposed model facilitates divergence of meaning, the organizational vision facilitates the various views to converge in a given direction.
-This process avoids premature closure or convergence to surface multiple possibilities, opportunities, and threats that could lie within the fog of unknowingness enveloping the company's future.
+This process avoids premature closure or convergence to surface multiple possibilities, opportunities and threats that could lie within the fog of unknowingness enveloping the company's future.

-The two interpretations of knowledge management may be highlighted by the contrast between two U.S. companies covered in the trade press.
-One of them, a U.S.-based global communications company had indicated its preference for the information-processing model of knowledge management.
-Its knowledge management strategy could be summed up in the words of a top executive: "What's important is to find useful knowledge, bottle it, and pass it around."
-The other firm, a U.S.-based global pharmaceutical firm, in contrast, focused more on empowering the individuals to create and share knowledge "There's a great big river of data out there.
-Rather than building dams to try and bottle it all up into discrete little entities, we just give people canoes and compasses."
-As is evident from the foregoing discussion, the latter approach matches the knowledge management model proposed in this article.
+The two interpretations of knowledge management may be highlighted by the contrast between two US companies covered in the trade press.
+One of them, a US-based global communications company had indicated its preference for the information-processing model of knowledge management.
+Their knowledge management strategy could be summed up in the following words of a top executive: What's important is to find useful knowledge, bottle it, and pass it around.
+The other firm, a US-based global pharmaceutical firm, in contrast focused more on empowering the individuals to create and share knowledge: There's a great big river of data out there.
+Rather than building dams to try and bottle it all up into discrete little entities, we just give people canoes and compasses.
+As evident from the above discussion, their approach matches the knowledge management model proposed in this article.